 Cutting-Edge Technology is a Must

 Gen Z is coming into the job market as tech-natives.
 Technology is an integral part of their daily lives.
 They have seen the rise of tech giants like Google and social media platforms like Facebook, Twitter, and Snapchat, and are more likely to look to Google for information than ask a peer.
 They see technology as a tool to help them achieve their goals and they expect to use it in the workplace.
-91% of them say that the technology offered by an employer would be a deciding factor in choosing between similar job opportunities and 80% want to work with cutting-edge technology.

 When attracting this group, the technology offered in the workplace must be emphasized.
 A company’s online presence also matters.
 Make sure the company website is optimized for mobile and that your company is active on a variety of social media platforms.
 Take a look at the technology used in your employee life cycle.
 Is your online application easy to use?
 What about your onboarding process and the technology used on the job?
 Frequent software glitches or a bad user interface can be a big turnoff to Gen Z workers.